Balancing-based model reduction for switched descriptor systems

-If~\eqref{eqn:sDAE} has to be evaluated repeatedly, for instance in simulation context for different inputs or switching signals, or if matrix equalities or inequalities in the context of synthesis have to be solved, then a large dimension $\stateDim$ of the state renders this a computationally expensive task.
-In such scenarios, one can rely on \emph{model order reduction} (\MOR) and replace~\eqref{eqn:sDAE} by the \emph{reduced-order model} (\ROM)
+If \eqref{eqn:sDAE} must be evaluated repeatedly, as, e.g., in simulations arising from an optimal control problem \cite{KarMUV24}, for varying inputs or switching signals, or when matrix equations or inequalities in a synthesis setting need to be solved, then a large state dimension $\stateDim$ makes this a computationally demanding or even infeasible task.
+In such scenarios, one can rely on \emph{model order reduction} (\MOR) and replace \eqref{eqn:sDAE} with the \emph{reduced-order model} (\ROM)